Chad Johnson: WWE

-On March 12, 2019, Johnson re-signed with Boca Raton FC for the 2019 Spring UPSL season after the team joined the United Premier Soccer League.
-On May 24, 2019, Johnson scored both goals in a 2-1 regular season win over the Palm Beach Breakers.
-Boca Raton FC would go on to win the South Florida Championship of the UPSL.
-Johnson was an analyst for Fox Sports during the 2022 FIFA World Cup.

 Professional Bull Riders event

 In May, Ochocinco announced via his Twitter account that he would attempt to participate in a PBR event in Duluth, Georgia.
 He rode the bull Deja Blue, which weighs 1,500 pounds, and lasted 1.5 seconds during the intermission of May 14, 2011's Professional Bull Riders event.

 Acting

 In June 2011, Ochocinco filmed a cameo role as himself for the 2012 film American Reunion.
 Ochocinco also appeared as a former captain of the BMS Goats on the Season 3 premiere of the television show Blue Mountain State and as himself on the Season 2 premiere of the television show The League.
 He was also featured in the series The Game as himself.